zetalex/DPB2_App/README.md

 In our group we are dedicated to the DPB module and specifically my work is dedicated to the reliability of the DPB, as it consists of developing an application that uses all the sensing and measurement subsystems available in the DPB to monitor its status and establish alarms and warnings for critical cases.

-# Technology with which is going to be used
+# Technology which is going to be used

 Due to the amount of data we intend to work with and the need to customise our board for our application, we have chosen to use a SoM with the AMD Zynq UltraScale+ MPSoC as the processing system, which is combined in the SoM together with logic devices which form a user-programmable logic.
 The MPSoC includes various controllers such as UART, I2C or eMMC ports which provide communication with the peripherals and integrates a monitoring system for the chip itself and its subsystems.
 In addition, the Zynq UltraScale+ has support for lightweight operating systems, which can be a great benefit if you take advantage of the functionality of the operating system's own drivers.